Here are 7 signs of termites that you might have these unwanted guests living in your home:

 A common mistake people make is confusing termites with ants or calling termites ‘white ants’.
 This misconception is an easy one to make as both ants and termites are very similar in both shape, size and in some cases behaviour.

 - Termites are light in colour.
 They are usually a white/creamy colour and can sometimes look quite translucent.

 - Compared to ants termites antennae are dead straight rather than elbowed.

 - The waste section of a termite is a lot thicker than that of an ant.
 The section where the thorax meets the abdomen is very narrow on ants, whereas on a termite this section is quite large in comparison.

 - Both flying ants and termites have two sets of wings.
-However a termites set are both the same size compared to an ant who have one set larger than the other.
+However, a termites set are both the same size compared to an ant who has one set larger than the other.